Information for Parents / Carers

 What might the educational psychologist do?

-Help to assess your child’s educational needs by:
+An Educational Psychologist may contribute to the assessment of your child’s educational needs by:

 - Indirect and/or direct assessment